Liam Fox: Parliamentary career

 Fox was again re-elected at the 2005 general election, with a decreased vote share of 41.8% and a decreased majority of 6,016.
-After the general election he was promoted within the Shadow Cabinet to become Shadow Foreign Secretary.
+Following the general election he was promoted within the Shadow Cabinet to become Shadow Foreign Secretary.

 In September 2005, Fox announced he would join the contest to be the next leader of the Conservative party.
 His campaign theme for the leadership race was based on the "broken society" theme, which he said Conservatives could address by returning the emphasis to marriage and reforming welfare.
 In the initial ballot of Conservative MPs, on 18 October 2005, he gained enough support (42 votes) to enter the second ballot two days later.
 He was eliminated in the second ballot with 51 votes in third place behind David Cameron (90 votes) and David Davis (57 votes).
 Cameron, who eventually won the leadership election, gave Fox the role of Shadow Defence Secretary.

 In February 2008, Fox spoke in the House of Commons in opposition to the defence provisions in the Lisbon Treaty.

 Fox has been an outspoken supporter of the war in Afghanistan and the British presence there.
 In 2009, he was critical towards some NATO partners for not contributing enough to the effort in the more dangerous southern and eastern parts of Afghanistan.

 Prior to the 2010 general election, Fox's constituency of Woodspring was abolished, and replaced with North Somerset.
 At the general election, Fox was elected as MP for North Somerset with 49.3% of the vote and a majority of 7,862.

 On 5 February 2013, Fox voted against a second reading of the Marriage (Same Sex Couples) Bill, designed to introduce same-sex marriage in the United Kingdom.
 He described David Cameron's plans to legalise same-sex marriage as "divisive, ill thought through and constitutionally wrong", arguing that redefining marriage for the majority to satisfy a "small, yet vocal, minority" was not a good basis for a stable, tolerant society.

 Fox was re-elected as MP for North Somerset at the 2015 general election with an increased vote share of 53.5% and an increased majority of 23,099.